 Conduct surveys of employees and managers to determine the criticality of each competency, considering two factors:

-- Importance – How important is this competency?
+- Importance– How important is this competency to positional success?

-- Level of effort to master – What is the level of effort to master?
+- Level of effort to master– How hard is the competency to learn and apply?

 Let the numbers tell the story.
 Be rigorous in your analysis.